HaggardFFM/PHP-MSGraph/README.md

 # PHP-MSGraph

 After the shutdown of Basic Authentication for EWS, I searched for a new solution to communicate with the exchange server hosted by Microsoft (Exchange Online).
-The only solution which will be used for an application access is Microsoft Graph.
+The only solution which will be usable for an application access would be Microsoft Graph.

 ## Dependencies

 * Composer
 * PHP 8.1 or greater
-* MS Graph (inculded in Microsoft O365, M365, Developer Account)
+* MS Graph (included in Microsoft O365, M365, Developer Account)

 **Note: Not all operations or request elements are supported on all versions of Exchange.**